MicrosoftDocs/win32-pr.de-de/desktop-src/DNS/microsoftdns-sigtype-modify.md

 ## <a name="remarks"></a>Hinweise

-Alle nicht angegebenen Parameter bleiben im geänderten Datensatz unverändert.
+Nicht angegebene Parameter bleiben im geänderten Datensatz unverändert.

 ## <a name="requirements"></a>Anforderungen